wigging/biocomp/README.md

 # Biomass composition

 This is a web tool for estimating biomass composition from ultimate analysis data.
+The code is based on the biomass characterization method discussed in the papers referenced below.
 The composition is for use with the Ranzi, Debiagi, et al. biomass pyrolysis kinetics scheme.

-View the web app at https://share.streamlit.io/wigging/biocomp/main/app.py
+View the web tool at https://share.streamlit.io/wigging/biocomp/main/app.py

 ## Installation